acarolsf/checkVersion-iOS/README.md

 CheckUpdate.shared.showUpdate(withConfirmation: false)
 ```

-Or the user can choose if they wants to update now or later by calling
+Or the user can choose if they want to update now or later by calling

 ```
 CheckUpdate.shared.showUpdate(withConfirmation: true)